Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 ![Edit HTML template](../../Assets/Screenshots/DataHub/Settings/HTMLTemplates/EditHTMLTemplate.png "[Edit HTML template]")

-1. Click the textarea and enter the desired Smarty template(s).
+1. Click the text area and enter the desired Smarty template(s).

-    > [Info] For detailed information about the Smarty template structure and elements, see [Smarty](https://www.smarty.net/).
+    > [Info] For detailed information about the Smarty template structure and elements, see [Smarty&trade; (https://www.smarty.net/)](https://www.smarty.net/) website.

 2. If desired, include HTML text, see [Include HTML text](#include-html-text) or display a preview of the HTML template, see [Preview an HTML template](#preview-an-html-template).